Do you feel like you need another filling every time you see the dentist? But why do you need them? And how do these fillings actually benefit you?

 - Holes where food gets stuck

-If you see or are experiencing any of the above, it may be time to make an appointment to see your dentist.
+If you see or are experiencing any of the above, it’s time to make an appointment to see your dentist.

 What Does Decay Feel Like?